 Richard Campanella was quoted in an article recently and said the areas [that need the most help] are called the "back of town"—the areas that were developed in the late 19th-century, early 20th century—because they were the poorest before the flood.
 It's got some wonderful architecture: bungalows and shotgun-style houses.
 Those seem to be hurting.
 The renovations don't seem to be following the flood contour exactly.
 The Upper Ninth Ward and neighborhoods like New Marigny are really slow to come back.

-Q: What couldn't you fit into the story?
+Q: What couldn't you fit into?